Category Archives: 1962 Films

 This leads to a series of bad events.

-Norman is accused of rape by a student and other dire circumstances occur.
+Norman is accused of rape by a student, and other dire circumstances occur.
 Tansy assumes this is a result of the destruction of her witchcraft.

-Burn Witch Burn is a fun film and doesn’t take itself too seriously, despite the heavy subject matter.
+Burn Witch Burn is a fun film that doesn’t take itself too seriously despite its heavy subject matter.
 Tansy certainly does not look like the stereotypical witch.
-She is more like a PTA mom.
-We almost cheer for her.
+She is more like a PTA mom; we almost cheer for her.

-At the same time, the film is not so over-the-top that it becomes ridiculous either.
-I found it entertaining, but not a masterpiece or scary.
+At the same time, the film is not so over-the-top that it becomes ridiculous, either.
+I found it entertaining but not a masterpiece or scary.

 As the film progressed, I found the action confusing from a story-line perspective, but that was admittedly okay.
 I went with it and enjoyed it.

-For instance, the plot thickens when some enormous eagle affixed on the front of the university building comes into play.
-Or the sinister university secretary’s motives are revealed.
+For instance, the plot thickens when an enormous eagle affixed to the front of the university building comes into play or the sinister university secretary’s motives are revealed.

-Worth mentioning are the thunderstorm’s special effects and ambiance.
-I found the heavy storm crucial in making Burn Witch Burn an effective horror film.
-It gave a heavy dose of spookiness to events and the atmosphere was spot on.
+The special effects and ambiance of the thunderstorm are worth mentioning.
+The heavy storm was crucial in making Burn Witch Burn a compelling horror film.
+It added a heavy dose of spookiness to the events, and the atmosphere was spot on.

-Burn Witch Burn (1962) is a fun, late-night horror flick that does not take itself too seriously but is a worthy film for horror fans to partake in and enjoy.
+Burn Witch Burn (1962) is a fun, late-night horror flick that does not take itself too seriously.
+It is a worthy film for horror fans to enjoy.

 An underappreciated British horror flick.